 The camping facilities are located 2 and 1/2 hours away just outside of Lesterville, MO.
 The entrance to Camp Sherwood Forest is off of Highway 21 across the street from the Black River near Mark Twain National Forest. (see map)

-During the last year Camp Sherwood has been undergoing major renovations with the help of community donations and several state grants.
+Camp Sherwood has been undergoing major renovations with the help of community donations and several state grants.
 A new dining hall, nurses' lodge and STEM lab/Library are just a few of the changes.
 A new village is also in the process of being built and some bathrooms and cabins are being updated as well.

 Arts & Crafts